What to Expect During Your Treatment

 Step 1: The Consultation with the Radiation Oncologist

-During the consultation your radiation oncologist will discuss treatment options based on your specific case.
+During the consultation appointment, your radiation oncologist will discuss treatment options based on your specific case.
 We encourage you to bring family members or significant others with you, as they may be able to help you during the process and have their own questions answered.
 The medical assistant will accompany you to a room to take your vital signs and record your history.
 The radiation oncologist will meet with you to discuss in detail radiation therapy, the reasons for recommending the treatment and the potential risks and side effects of such treatment.
 Ample time will be provided so that you have a full understanding of the treatment process and all your questions or concerns regarding your treatment options are answered in full.
 Once you feel that you have an understanding of the proposed treatment, risks, and side effects, you will be asked to sign a consent form.
 After you have signed the consent, your doctor is always available to answer new questions or provide additional information.
 You can withdraw your consent at any time for any reason.

 Step 2: The CT Simulation

 Once you decide radiation therapy is right for you, we will schedule you for a treatment planning session called a simulation, which is done here at the radiation center.
 If there are any special instructions prior to the scan we will give them to you.
 The radiation oncologist uses this CT scan to plan your treatment.
 The simulation will help determine how many treatments to give, the area to be treated, the beam arrangements and dose distribution to use for your treatment.
 Please allow one hour for this appointment.

 Once you check in on your appointment day, the CT technician will take you to the CT room to set you up in the position you will be in for your treatments.
-A mold will be made around the area we are to treat using a special device called a vac-loc bag.
-The vac-loc is used daily for your treatment to ensure exact positioning.
+A mold will be made using a special device called a vac-loc bag.
+The vac-loc is used to ensure exact positioning.